C0LlN/adv-interactive-prototyping/Final_Project/README.md

     time.sleep(0.1)
 ```

-First, we need to set two different functions for two statuses, The first one is to keep a red light when the weapon is not on the base support, and the other one is RGB looping when the gun is on the base.
-Then we need to write a looping function to switch these two status by getting the value from pin 7.
+Next, we need to have p5 read the value of each button and change the program state based on the button values.
+And set what will be present on the screen for each state.

 ```Python
 if program_state == 'TITLE':